 The Journal of Ottoman Studies was founded in 1980 under the academic leadership of Nejat Göyünç, Halil İnalcık, and Heath Lowry.
 In addition to İnalcık and Lowry, the editorial board today includes İsmail Erünsal (since vol. 10 ), Feridun Emecen (since vol. 22 ), Bilgin Aydın (since vol. 30 ), Rhoads Murphey, and Baki Tezcan (since vol. 35 ).

-Those who would like to submit articles to be considered for publication in the Journal should send their word-processed manuscripts by using Adobe Garamond Pro font to email@example.com We kindly request from the contributors to review the guide “Information for Contributors”.
+Those who would like to submit articles to be considered for publication in the Journal should send their word-processed manuscripts by using Adobe Garamond Pro font to email@example.com.
 All submissions must include 100 or 150 words long abstract along with the keywords in English and Turkish.
 Authors should submit their articles with the titles in Turkish and English and bibliographies should be provided following the text as well as footnotes.
-Please use ISAM reference guidelines for articles in Turkish and English.
-To order copies of the journal, please e-mail firstname.lastname@example.org
+To order copies of the journal, please send e-mail to firstname.lastname@example.org; for other correspondence: email@example.com.
+You can also call the number (+90) 216 474 08 60 or fax the number (+90) 216 474 08 75.